Threshold Graphs Maximize Homomorphism Densities: Threshold Graph Maximization Results

 \end{proof}

-Note that the above lemma can be proved without the result of Theorem \ref{subgraphCountTheorem} by simply taking a graph that approximately achieves $\mathcal{M}(H',n/2,m/4)$ and adding $\Omega(m/n)$ dominating vertices to it to get a graph with many copies of $H$.
+Note that the above lemma can be proved without the result of Theorem \ref{subgraphCountTheorem} by taking a graph that approximately achieves $\mathcal{M}(H',n/2,m/4)$ and adding $\Omega(m/n)$ dominating vertices to it to get a graph with many copies of $H$.
+However, the above proof is simpler to present.